National Register of Historic Places listings in Dakota County, Minnesota

 This is a list of the National Register of Historic Places listings in Dakota County, Minnesota.
 It is intended to be a complete list of the properties and districts on the National Register of Historic Places in Dakota County, Minnesota, United States.
 Dakota County is located in the southeastern part of the U.S. state of Minnesota, bounded on the northeast side by the Upper Mississippi River and on the northwest by the Minnesota River.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

 Dakota County's historic sites convey the county's significant historical trends, including the settlement at Mendota, the homes of well-heeled residents of Hastings, the ethnic gathering places in South Saint Paul, and other sites related to life on the prairie, including religion, education, transportation, commerce, and the business of farming.

 There are 38 properties and districts listed on the National Register in the county.
-A supplementary list includes three additional sites that were formerly listed on the National Register.
+A supplementary list includes four additional sites that were formerly listed on the National Register.